 - Keeping the report up to date as requirements change is often a lot of work, especially when the number of reports grows over time (Often comes with slow, unresponsive excel files – one of the few things that will take me to the looney-bin!!!).

-- If you created the file (and really the only one who knows how it works anyway) and is sick on the wrong day, business processes can completely grind to a halt – or at least you’ll have an entire business running around scrambling to generate reports they don’t necessarily understand.
+- If you created the file (and really the only one who knows how it works anyway) and is sick on a wrong day.
+It could cause business processes can completely grind to a halt, or at least you’ll have an entire business running around scrambling to generate reports they don’t necessarily understand.

 - As in my first post, these reports often get their data through very clever methods that only the IT department or some IT Guru in the company is unaware of or can do.
 So IT often unknowingly breaks the reports by making changes to back-end systems (and then it’s the blame game for which no one really knows where things went wrong).

 These things are often the reasons why there is not a great relationship between IT and business units.

 So what about Power Pivot?
 Can it fix all our problems?

 The answer is…………yes most of them!
 PowerPivot offers the following if compared to Excel alone:

 - More powerful tools for the Excel authors.
 Things that used to take hours will now take minutes (or seconds).
 Some things that used to simply be impossible become possible.

 - Your engine is fast, reliable, and oh so beautiful!
 No more do you have limitations on the amount of data you can process, pack away those walking shoes because we are going for a ride!!

 - A secure and “instant update” method for sharing the reports.
 No more sharing the files via e-mail or on the company shared drive (which from my experience is always down – doh!!)
 Now you can publish the workbook to PowerBI.com through SharePoint, OneDrive, or locally on your PC and give your users access to all those beautiful reports via the PowerBI.com web application.